markoneill/ssa-daemon/docs/admin-documentation.md

 4. CipherSuite - order of preferred cipher suites to use
     - the format follows the OpenSSL cipher suite format - for more info, go [here](https://www.openssl.org/docs/man1.0.2/man1/ciphers.html)
     - example: ```CipherSuite: "ECDH+AESGCM:DH+AESGCM:ECDH+AES256:DH+AES256:ECDH+AES128:DH+AES:RSA+AESGCM:RSA+AES:!aNULL:!MD5:!DSS"```
-5. SessionCacheTimeout - timeout for session cacching
+5. SessionCacheTimeout - timeout for session caching
 6. SessionCacheLocation - path to store session data, for cross-machine sharing
 7. Validation - method of certificate validation.
     - currently only "Normal" and "Trustbase" are allowed
-8. TrustStoreLocatation - designates the path to the PEM certificate file containing all trusted root certificates to be used in the SSA
+8. TrustStoreLocation - designates the path to the PEM certificate file containing all trusted root certificates to be used in the SSA
 9. AppCustomValidation - determines whether to honor certificates supplied by apps for hard-coded validation
     - either "On" or "Off"
 10. Extensions -
-11. RandomSeed - sets the randomness of the Psuedo Random Number Generator (PRNG) of OpenSSL to make connections more secure
+11. RandomSeed - sets the randomness of the Pseudo Random Number Generator (PRNG) of OpenSSL to make connections more secure
     - requires two arguments, randseed_path and randseed_size
     - example - ```RandomSeed: {"/dev/random", 512}```
     - see [here](https://wiki.openssl.org/index.php/Random_Numbers) for more information of PRNGs and randomness and [here](https://www.openssl.org/docs/man1.1.0/man3/RAND_seed.html) for how it is implemented in OpenSSL (we use rand_seed in our code)